galvardi/urlshortener/README.md

 ## Project Structure

-frontend - continains the assets and index.html files
+frontend - contains the assets and index.html files

 app.py - Contains core functions and logic for the url shortening Fastapi.